Mind Map Elements

-- Hierarchy is established when a topic forms a relationship with above and below topics.
+- Hierarchy is established when a topic forms a relationship with the above and below topics.

-- In hierarchy, a topic that is in the topmost level is represented as the map’s central topic or title.
+- In a hierarchy, a topic that is at the topmost level is represented as the map’s central topic or title.

 - From the central topic come 1st level topics that are related to the central topic, and from 1st level topics come 2nd level topics that are related to the 1st level.

-- Direction represents a way of expressing your thoughts logically in directional flow.
+- Direction represents a way of expressing your thoughts logically in a directional flow.

 - Some maps are radial, expressing thoughts in all directions, and some maps are straight, expressing thoughts in progression.

-- MindMapper is developed to easily create maps while providing powerful mapping environment and features.
+- MindMapper is developed to easily create maps while providing a powerful mapping environment and features.

 - The map title is the central idea of your mind map.
-It is the central point where other topics branches out from it.
+It is the central point where other topics branch out from it.

-- Though branch may be a very small component of a map, it still carries an important function.
-Branch connects two closely related topics.
-And the number of branches that can be created in each level is unlimited.
+- Though a branch may be a very small component of a map, it still carries an important function.
+The branch connects two closely related topics.
+And the number of branches that can be created at each level is unlimited.

-- Level represents hierarchy of branches formed around the central topic.
-You can think of it as tree rings or ripples on water to get a better understanding.
+- The level represents the hierarchy of branches formed around the central topic.
+You can think of it as tree rings or ripples on the water to get a better understanding.
 The commonality of this is that they spread out from the center.

-- Likewise, this pattern can be applied on a map in organizing information as thoughts radiates from a central topic.
+- Likewise, this pattern can be applied on a map in organizing information as thoughts radiate from a central topic.

-- Number of branches created can be limited by the physical memory of the computer you are using, however, theoretically speaking it is limitless.
+- The number of branches created can be limited by the physical memory of the computer you are using, however, theoretically speaking it is limitless.